brylee10/animalverse/PRIVACY_POLICY.md

 # **Privacy Policy**

-Last Updated: 3/12/25
+Last Updated: 3/17/25

-This Privacy Policy explains the practices of the Animalverse Chrome extension (“Extension”) regarding the collection, use, and disclosure of user data.
-This Extension is designed solely to [briefly describe the extension’s purpose] and does not collect, store, or process any user data.
+This Privacy Policy explains the practices of the Spriteverse Chrome extension (“Extension”) regarding the collection, use, and disclosure of user data.
+This Extension is designed solely to entertain and does not collect, store, or process any user data.

 ### Data Collection and Use